Herne Hill Road Medical Practice1-3 Herne Hill RoadLoughborough JunctionLondon, SE24 0AUTel: 020 7737 9393

 To help us offer the appropriate advice, please fill out the online form before coming to see the nurse.

-Please contact the Surgery to make your appointment for the travel clinic once you have submitted the travel questionnaire.
+Please contact the Surgery to make your appointment for the travel clinic, 72 hours post submitting the travel questionnaire to allow time for your questionnaire to be processed.
 We recommend your appointment should be booked 6 weeks prior to departure.
 The Surgery does not operate a cheque or card procedure.
 Vaccines should be paid for by cash on the day of your appointment.
 Vaccinations will not be given if payment not received.
-There is a charge for non-NHS Vaccines - please see non-nhs fees
+There is a charge for non-NHS Vaccines - please see non-NHS fees

 Download our list of fees